Doesn’t food make you happy? And, can you eat yourself happier? The short answer to both: Yes.

 - Micronutrients — To stay happy, you need vitamins, fiber, and proteins.
 You can manage depression by consuming vitamins from broccoli, leafy vegetables, and lentils.
 Proteins raise the level of dopamine to promote energy and maintain a good mood.
 Sources of protein include tofu, eggs, and beans.
 Foods such as Brussels sprouts that are rich in fiber also promote the health of the digestive system.

 With healthy food, you get a happy mood.
 So, ensure you stick to a nutritious diet.
-The next time you feel moody or depressed, pay attention; it could be your body telling you to eat healthy.
-Because, you can eat yourself happier.
+The next time you feel moody or depressed, pay attention; it could be your body telling you to eat healthily.
+Remind yourself then that you can eat for happiness.

 • • •

-Author Bio: Written by Jessica Smith.
-Jessica is an avid reader who enjoys getting lost in the world of books.
-Holding on to her passion for fitness, she believes that a healthy diet is a key to healthy living.
+Authors’ Bio: Jessica Smith is an avid reader who enjoys getting lost in the world of books.
+Holding on to her passion for fitness, she believes a healthy diet is the key to healthy living.
 Edited and reviewed by Sandip Roy, a psychology writer, happiness researcher, and medical doctor.